-When a Southern Maine Community College student is involved in an off-campus offense, Campus Safety and Security may assist with the investigation in cooperation with the local police department.
+When a Southern Maine Community College student is involved in an off-campus offense, Campus Safety and Security may assist with the investigation in cooperation with local police departments.
 South Portland Police Department routinely works and communicates with SMCC Safety and Security on incidents occurring on-campus, in the immediate neighborhood and business areas surrounding our campus.
 SMCC Safety and Security can and do respond to student-related incidents that occur in close proximity to campus.
-Currently there are no SMCC Security Officers present at the Midcoast Campus in Brunswick.
+The Midcoast campus in Brunswick is patrolled by a professional security company in the evenings.